But this is the trend with anime on platforms like Twitter.

 Darling In The Franxx was controversial from the beginning.
 The sexually suggestive themes for a Mecha series is odd.

-To me that was part of its charm, but as the anime made more progress, it only got worse.
+To me that was part of its charm, but as the

 The “outrage” was more about social justice warrior bullsh*t that’s typical of the internet these days.
 But it was major during the time it happened in 2018.